Connecting with Potential from the Comfort of Home

 3. Parent/caregiver training is readily available.
 In home-based ABA programming, parents can participate actively in their child’s therapy.

-“Because we are in the home setting, we also have the unique opportunity to involve parents, siblings, and other caregivers in the environment to further increase opportunities for the client to learn and participate in daily routines.” —Dr. Lauren Lanier
+“Because we are in the home setting, we also have the unique opportunity to involve parents, siblings, and other caregivers in the environment.
+This is to further increase opportunities for the client to learn and participate in daily routines.” —Dr. Lauren Lanier

 Limited Exposure to Illness